 Almost impossible to see in long grass, just one slug or snail can infect your dog with lungworm.
-Lungworm is very infectious and both dogs and foxes can transmit lungworm into the environment to be picked up by another dog or fox.
+It is highly infectious and both dogs and foxes can transmit itinto the environment to be picked up by another dog or fox.

 - Respiratory disorders (coughing, exercise intolerance, shortness of breath)